 To combat the issue, try one of these:

 - Parchment Paper: Once you discover the beauty of this simple kitchen tool, it will become as vital to your cooking as foil and plastic wrap.
 If you don't have parchment, line the pan with foil.
 It doesn't work quite as well, but it helps in a pinch.
+Parchment paper often comes in rolls or individually sized sheets that fit most larger baking pans.

 - Nonstick Bakeware: Not all nonstick surfaces are created equal.
-Even if you do have nonstick pans, parchment may still be necessary, especially with a watery vegetable like the rutabaga.
+Even if you do have nonstick pans, parchment paper may still be necessary, especially with a watery vegetable like the rutabaga.

 |Nutritional Guidelines (per serving)|